joce1ynn/book-search-engine-MERN/README.md

 ## Usage

-After installing npm packages, the application will be invoked by using the following command: `npm start`.
+After installing npm packages, the application will be invoked by using the following command: `npm run develop`.

 #### App Screenshot